moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/troubleshooting.md

 ```
 HIVE_PATH_ALREADY_EXISTS: Target directory for table ‘database_name_dev_dbt.table_name’ already exists: s3://mojap-derived-tables/dev/models/domain_name=domain_name/database_name=database_name_dev_dbt/table_name=table_name.
 ```
 - Normally when you redeploy a model the model is overwritten (unless you are using `incremental` strategy).
-However, sometimes, when developing code, things can get messy and you may need to manually delete the Glue database and tables from the Glue catalogue and the correspinding underlying data in the `mojap-derived-tables` S3 bucket.
+However, sometimes, when developing code, things can get messy and you may need to manually delete the Glue database and tables from the Glue catalogue and the corresponding underlying data in the `mojap-derived-tables` S3 bucket.
 - More info from [AWS knowledge centre](https://aws.amazon.com/premiumsupport/knowledge-center/athena-hive-path-already-exists/)
 >If you use the external_location parameter in the CTAS query, then be sure to specify an Amazon Simple Storage Service (Amazon S3) location that's empty.
 The Amazon S3 location that you use to store the CTAS query results must have no data.
 When you run your CTAS query, the query checks that the path location or prefix in the Amazon S3 bucket has no data.
 If the Amazon S3 location already has data, the query doesn't overwrite the data.

-### database 'mojap' does not exist
+### Database 'mojap' does not exist
 ```
 ...
 create schema if not exists database_name_dev_dbt